thiagodp/concordialang/docs/example.md

 > Here we present a short and simple example, with the purpose of giving an idea on how Concordia works.

-We recommend you to read the example even without being used with its [syntax](language/en.md).
+We recommend you to read the example even without being used to its [syntax](language/en.md).

 `login.feature` :
 ```gherkin